Bryan Alceus

-Bryan Alceus (born 1 February 1996) is a professional footballer who plays as a midfielder for Cypriot First Division club Olympiakos Nicosia, on loan from Liga I club FC Argeș Pitești.
+Bryan Alceus (born 1 February 1996) is a professional footballer who plays as a midfielderfor Liga II club Politehnica Iași.
 Born in France, he plays for the Haiti national team.

 Club career

 Alceus previously played for Stade Bordelais, having started his career at Bordeaux.

-On 27 January 2022, Alceus signed a two-and-a-half year contract with Azerbaijani club Zira.
+On 27 January 2022, Alceus signed a two-and-a-half-year contract with Azerbaijani club Zira.

+On 19 August 2024, Armenian Premier League club Pyunik announced the signing of Alceus from Doxa Katokopias.
+On 9 June 2025, Pyunik announced that Alceus had left the club.

 International career

 Alceus debuted for Haiti in a 3–1 friendly loss to Colombia on 29 May 2016.